What Is an Efficiency Apartment? + How to Find One [2025]

 2. Saving Money

-Living in an efficiency apartment could save you tons of money, as efficiency apartments are typically among the cheapest rentals units.
-If you plan on living in a desirable location but have a tight budget, efficiency apartments are nice affordable option.
+Living in an efficiency apartment could save you tons of money, as efficiency apartments are typically among the cheapest rental units.
+If you plan on living in a desirable location but have a tight budget, efficiency apartments are a nice, affordable option.

 Rent is always the least expensive for these types of floorplans.
 Passing up a one-bedroom for an efficiency apartment can save you hundreds in rent.

 Beyond cheaper rent, you'll see even greater savings from living in a small apartment.
-You need less furniture, less decor, and will spend less on utilities.
+You need less furniture and less decor and will spend less on utilities.
 Before making a decision, be sure to factor in these savings.

 3. Less Space Means Less Clutter & Better Decor